-CSF samples will be collected at baseline and then annually in all EPAD LCS research participants with a CDR score of 0.5 or 1.0.
-Participants who have a CDR score of 0 will have CSF samples collected every 2 years.
-Participants who become unable to have CSF sampling after the baseline visit, or have a CDR score of greater than 1 will remain in the cohort and will not have repeat CSF samples collected.
-The CSF samples will be analysed at the University of Gothenburg, Sweden.
+Participants may become unable for medical reasons to undergo a lumbar puncture after the baseline visit.
+These participants will be allowed to remain in the study without completing lumbar punctures at future time-points.
+Participants who score >1 on the CDR will remain in the cohort and will not complete further lumbar punctures or MRI sampling at Visit 4 or any other future visits.

 A common protocol for sample collection, storage and shipment will be used at all EPAD TDCs.
-Measurements will include AD-related markers (A β , t-tau and p-tau), and this data will be used for disease modelling and for staging of disease pathology.
-A detailed CSF sampling manual will be provided.
+Measurements will include AD-related markers (A β , t-tau and p-tau), neurofilament light, TREM 2, and neurogranin and this data will be used for disease modelling and for staging of disease pathology.
+All details of CSF sampling will be provided in the accompanying laboratory manual.

-If an individual participant has had a lumbar puncture and CSF sample collected and stored according to the CSF sampling manual procedure (included in the laboratory manual) within 12 months of the Visit 1 first assessment of the EPAD LCS then this sample can be provided for analysis for the Visit 1 baseline data.
-If participant has had a PET amyloid scan in the last 12 months, with results available to EPAD TDC for review and the participant is aware of PET results, they may choose to defer the baseline lumbar puncture to the 12-month visit.
-All participants are expected to have at least one lumbar puncture as part of the EPAD LCS.
+If an individual participant has had a lumbar puncture and CSF sample collected and stored according to the CSF sampling manual procedure (included in the laboratory manual) within 12 months prior to Visit 1, then this sample can be provided for analysis for the Visit 1 baseline data.
+Those participants who qualify for EPAD LCS and who have had a previous lumbar puncture performed within 12 months prior to the baseline visit, are still required to have a baseline MRI scan unless they have had an MRI performed to the specifications in the Core EPAD scanning protocol in the 12 months prior to Visit 1 as per section 3.4.4. of the protocol.
+If a participant has had a PET amyloid scan in the last 12 months, with results available to EPAD TDC for review and the participant is aware of PET results, they may choose to defer the baseline lumbar puncture to the 12 month visit.
+All participants are expected to have at least one lumbar puncture performed as part of the EPAD LCS.